Prodigy (rapper)

-Albert Johnson (November 2, 1974 – June 20, 2017), better known by his stage name Prodigy, was an American rapper.
-With Havoc, he was one half of the hip hop duo Mobb Deep.
+Albert Johnson (November 2, 1974 – June 20, 2017), known professionally as Prodigy, was an American rapper and record producer.
+He was best known for being one half of the rap duo Mobb Deep along with Havoc, yet Prodigy still had a solo career, regularly collaborating with producer The Alchemist.
+Prodigy released eight albums during his career in Mobb Deep, as well as six solo studio albums and one posthumous album.

 Early life

-Prodigy was born on November 2, 1974, in Hempstead, New York, on Long Island.
-He was raised in LeFrak City, in Queens.
-He had one elder brother, Greg Johnson.
+Albert Johnson was born on November 2, 1974, in Hempstead, New York, on Long Island.
+At age 10 in 1985, Johnson and his mother moved to LeFrak City, Queens.

+He had one brother, Greg Johnson.
 He came from a musical family.
 His grandfather Budd Johnson was a saxophonist who was inducted into the Big Band and Jazz Hall of Fame in 1993.
 His grand-uncle, Keg Johnson, was a trombonist.
 Both of them are remembered for their contributions to the bebop era of jazz.
 His mother, Fatima Frances (Collins) Johnson, was a member of The Crystals.
 His father, Budd Johnson Jr., was a member of a doo-wop music group called The Chanters.
 His great-great-great-grandfather, William Jefferson White, founded Georgia's Morehouse College.

 While attending the High School of Art and Design in Manhattan, he met his future music partner, Havoc.
-The duo became Poetical Prophets before choosing the name Mobb Deep.
-Under the alias Lord-T (The Golden Child), the then-16-year-old Johnson landed an uncredited guest appearance on the Boyz n the Hood soundtrack, for his collaborative efforts on the song "Too Young" by Hi-Five in 1991.
-In 1993, Mobb Deep released its debut album Juvenile Hell on 4th & B'way/Island/PolyGram Records.
+The duo became Poetical Prophets.
+Under the alias Lord-T (The Golden Chyld), the then-15-year-old Johnson landed an uncredited guest appearance on the song "Too Young" by Hi-Five on their eponymous debut album, released in 1990.
+The song was featured one year later on 1991’s Boyz n the Hood soundtrack.
+Shortly afterwards, Poetical Prophets received attention through The Source's Unsigned Hype column.
+In the fall of 1992, the duo released their debut single Peer Pressure after changing their name to Mobb Deep through 4th & B'way, Island and PolyGram Records.
+In the following spring of 1993, Mobb Deep released their debut album Juvenile Hell.